UH-AIAA/Lab-Oct-3/README.md

 - getting access to the lab repository
 - This [video](https://www.youtube.com/watch?v=mJ-qvsxPHpY&pp=ygUPZ2l0IGZvciBkdW1taWVz)
 - play with repo with stuff learned in the video
+- go a little deeper with git branch to allow project contribution

 2. Python Error Handling
 - Why error handling matters